 According to Probate Code §4100-§4310: This form allows an individual to act in the place of someone else for financial needs only.
 The principal grants these powers to a trusted friend or relative called an agent.
 The agent can only act as the principal specifies and the agent has a fiduciary responsibility to act in the best interests of the principal.
 It should be noted that because it is considered “durable,” the powers granted to the agent continue even if the principal becomes incapacitated.
 EstateLDA makes creating your legal documents easy, and affordable and the California Financial Power of Attorney is one of those legal documents.

-A Power of Attorney document allows one person, (an attorney-in-fact) the legal authority to act on behalf of another person (the principal) and make decisions when that person is unable to, be it real estate, business, or finance.
+A Power of Attorney document allows one person, (an attorney-in-fact) the legal authority to act on behalf of another person (the principal) and make decisions when that person is unable to, be it real estate, business, or finance in California.

 A principal can allow their attorney-in-fact to make any of their decisions (using a General Power of Attorney) or some of their decisions (using a Specific Power of Attorney).

-The rules for Power of Attorney may be different from state to state, when you create a Power of Attorney through www.estatelda.com, the document is prepared according to the rules of your state.
+The rules for Power of Attorney may be different from state to state, when you create a medical Power of Attorney in California through www.estatelda.com, the document is prepared according to the rules of your state.